Five Healthy Habits to Work Into Your Routine in 2019

 3. Drink one extra glass of water a day

 We all know the benefits of drinking H20 (less headaches, feeling fuller, better skin, etc.), so plan a special time of day when you’ll drink a tall glass of water even if you don’t feel thirsty.
-That healthy habit, along with carrying a water bottle during the day, is the easiest way to get healthy in 2018 with minimal effort.
+If regular water is too plain for your taste buds, try incorporating yummy fruits like lemon or cucumber to spice up your sip while also adding vitamin C and B-5.
+This healthy habit, along with carrying a water bottle during the day, is the easiest way to get healthy in 2019 with minimal effort.

 4. Learn to let go